Appeal Against Sentence – Exceed Prescribed Concentration of Drugs

 When our client appeared at the Magistrates’ Court with a Duty Solicitor to represent him, the sentencing Magistrate imposed a 15 x month loss of licence, effective immediately.
 This was far in excess of the mandatory minimum period of 6 x months.

 Our client filed an appeal against the severity of that sentence and engaged our office to appear for the Appeal in the County Court.
-Brent Casey represented our client at the Melbourne County Court.
+We represented him at the Melbourne County Court.

 After hearing submissions from the defence on the Appeal, with respect to the nature of the offending and the personal circumstances of the client, the presiding Judge imposed a fine and licence cancellation and reduced the disqualification period from 15 x months to only 8 x months, backdated to the original hearing date.
 This outcome was significant for our client as it allowed him to return to the workforce and provide for his family much sooner than under the original penalty.